-As a result of the Larger Participant Rule issued on December 3, 2013, the CFPB also has supervisory authority over a number of nonbank student loan servicers.
-Student loan servicers handle three main types of post-secondary education loans.7 First, some entities service outstanding loans made under FFELP.
+8 There are additional federal programs under Title IV that also authorize student loans.
+For example, one such program finances loans made directly by certain post-secondary education institutions through their financial aid offices.
+See 20 USC Section 1087aa.
+Another program offers grants to those who pledge to become teachers.
+If the recipients do not become teachers, then the disbursed outstanding loans made under FFELP.
 These loans are either serviced by the loan holders themselves or serviced pursuant to contracts with the loan holders.
-Second, the student loan servicing market includes Direct Loans originated by the U.S. Department of Education.
-Direct Loans are serviced by entities that contract with the Department of Education pursuant to Title IV of the Higher Education Act of 1965.
+Second, the student loan servicing market includes Direct Loans originated by the U.S. Department of Education and some FFELP loans that were purchased by the Department of Education.
+Direct Loans and government-owned FFELP loans are serviced by entities that contract with the Department of Education pursuant to Title IV of the Higher Education Act of 1965.
 Third, some entities service private student loans, made without federal involvement.
-Private student loans are usually serviced either by the originating
+Private student loans are usually serviced either by the originating institutions or by other third-party entities.
+The same entities awarded servicing contracts for Direct Loans and government-owned FFELP loans may also service legacy Commercial FFELP loans and private student loans.